francescoiori/tracer-bio-observability-agent/simulate_pipelines/README.md

 This scripts generate a simulated workload using the `stress` tool, applying CPU and memory pressure to evaluate system resource consumption and execution behavior.

 ### 2. `bioinformatics_pipeline.sh`
 This script simulates a simple bioinformatics pipeline by processing files available online.
-It does not apply system stress but instead mimics a data processing workflow.
+It does not apply much system stress but instead mimics a data processing workflow.

 ### 3. `run_pipeline.sh`
 This script orchestrates the execution of the pipelines: